 OverviewBack to TopThe College of Agricultural and Life Sciences received continued AAALAC (Association for Assessment and Accreditation of Laboratory Animal Care) accreditation for its animal care program and facilities in February 2013.
-Our pursuit of this accreditation demonstrates our commitment to humane and ethical treatment of research animals.
-Re-accreditation site visit will in the fall of 2015.
+The pursuit of this accreditation demonstrates CALS commitment to humane and ethical treatment of research animals.
+The CALS re-accreditation site visit will occur in the fall of 2015.

 GuidelinesBack to TopThe Animal Welfare Act mandates humane and ethical treatment of animals used in teaching and research, therefore, requirements for conducting animal research are extensive.

 Research Animal Resources Center (RARC)

 At UW-Madison, the Research Animal Resources Center (RARC) provides oversight and assistance in assuring compliance with all laws, regulations, and rules governing the care and use of laboratory animals.

 In order to ensure that animals are properly housed and cared for, RARC requires that investigator’s who wish to use live vertebrate animals in a project:

 - Submit an Animal Protocol electronically in ARROW for review by the CALS Animal Care and Use Committee.
 New protocols and renewals must be entered in ARROW.
 Amendments to protocols that originated in ARROW must continue to be submitted using ARROW.
 Amendments to a paper protocol can continue to be submitted via email until its renewal date.